GIFs and emoji are both useful elements of conversational design for Messenger chatbots. Here's some guidance on when and how to use them.

 Once you find the perfect GIF, right-click it and select Save image as...

-3. .In Chatfuel, open the Automate tab and navigate to the block where you want to add the GIF.
-Once there, click Image in the Add Element menu at the bottom of the screen.
+3. .In Chatfuel, open the Flow tab and navigate to the block where you want to add the GIF.
+Once there, click Image in the Add Content menu at the bottom of a Flow card.

 4. Upload the GIF you just saved.
 (Keep in mind that the maximum recommended size is 10MB.)